mrsajadpp/websico-old/CONTRIBUTING.md

 If you have questions or need help, feel free to open an issue or reach out to the project maintainers.

-Thank you for contributing to Webu.js! 🚀
+Thank you for contributing to Websico! 🚀